hackupc/guides-page/_pages/guide/sponsor.md

 - Laptops
 - Corporative shirts
 - Merchandising (also known as swag) for participants
 - A lot of energy!
-- Remeber also that this year we ask for covid certificate, a valid certificate can match the following options:
-    1. 1 vaccine + passing the covid
-    2. 2 vaccines
-    3. 3 vaccines
-    4. Negative PCR

 ---

 ## :wave: Check in